 The foundation is funded by third party funders.
 The third party funders pay the operational expenses of the foundation.
-The fees of the legal counsel of the foundation are directly paid by the third party funders without involvement of the foundation.
+The fees of the legal counsel of the foundation are paid directly by the third party funders.

-Parts of the legal costs over the financial year 2021 that was due and unpaid have been fully paid for in the financial year 2022.
+Parts of the legal costs over the financial year 2022 that were due and unpaid have been fully paid for in the financial year 2023.

-The following costs and (legal) fees have been invoiced to the foundation in the financial year 2021 (2020):
+The following costs and (legal) fees have been invoiced to the foundation in the financial year 2022 (2021):